The World Heritage churches in Thessaloniki

 Even beyond the historical significance, the churches in Thessaloniki are worth visiting for their art and architecture.

-Detailed mosaics, paintings on the walls, sculptures decorating the nooks.
+Detailed mosaics, paintings on the walls, and sculptures decorating the nooks.
 The details of the churches make each of them a unique treasure, regardless of their size.

 Churches in Thessaloniki

-The largest of the churches appear monumental, and are among some of the most impressive Christian landmarks in Greece.
+The largest of the churches appear monumental and are among some of the most impressive Christian landmarks in Greece.
 While the smaller ones seem to draw you close and into the inner sanctums of the faith.

 When it comes to visiting the churches of Thessaloniki, I recommend seeing as many of them as possible, because they each offer something a bit different.